-2. Launch redesign of Good Financial Cents.
-I’ve had a designer working on this since mid-July.
-The design is complete and now I’m trying to find somebody to convert the design into new WordPress theme Genesis.
-You can get a sense of the color scheme of my podcast cover art above and here’s another look at my new logo:
+2. Launch Redesign of Good Financial Cent: I’ve had a designer working on this since mid-July.
+The design is complete and now I’m trying to find somebody to convert the design into a new WordPress theme Genesis.

-4. Schedule Disney Cruise with family.
-This summer we went to several conferences and took a spontaneous trip to visit one of Mandy’s blogging buddies in Pittsburgh but we never took an actual family vacation.
+4. Schedule Disney Cruise With family: This summer, we went to several conferences and took a spontaneous trip to visit one of Mandy’s blogging buddies in Pittsburgh, but we never took an actual family vacation.

 I’ve never been on a cruise.
-I was supposed to go on two before, but my deployment to Iraq interfered with the first one and Mandy’s new hiring at her old job interfered with the second.
+I was supposed to go on two before, but my deployment to Iraq interfered with the first one, and Mandy’s new hiring at her old job interfered with the second.

-5. Complete Course for Wisebread.com.
-Starting last year I started working with the peeps over at Wisebread.com as their “CFP” contributor.
+5. Complete Course for Wisebread.com: Starting last year, I started working with the peeps over at Wisebread.com as their “CFP” contributor.

-What’s even more huge is that the material I create for the course will also be offered for my readers, too.
+What’s even more huge is that the material I create for the course will also be offered to my readers, too.
 Nothing like doing work on a project that can be used in multiple places.

-This was a goal that wasn’t originally on my radar until after attending FinCon.
-So this is definitely a prime example of having to adjust on the fly and go with what’s hot.
+This was a goal that wasn’t originally on my radar until after attending FinCon, so this is definitely a prime example of having to adjust on the fly and go with what’s hot.

 1- Year Goals

-1. Gross Revenues from all business will exceed $750,000.
-This will include Alliance Wealth Management, LLC and all of my online businesses.
+1. Gross Revenues From All Business Will Exceed $750,000: This will include Alliance Wealth Management, LLC and all of my online businesses.
 The ultimate goal is to see if my online revenue can surpass my financial planning practice.

-2. Streamline duties of Alliance Wealth Management, LLC.
-Initiate systems and processes that allow my team to handle the brunt of the work.
-To make this happen, the following need to occur:
+2. Streamline Duties of Alliance Wealth Management, LLC: Initiate systems and processes that allow my team to handle the brunt of the work.

 - [Done] Hire a “Director of First Impressions” to handle all incoming and outgoing calls with clients.
-This person will be able to be trained by Brenta (our current shared support staff)
+This person will be able to be trained by Brenta (our current shared support staff).

-- [Done] Move junior advisor from salaried position to 1099 Independent contractor status to handle life insurance division.
+- [Done] Move junior advisor from salaried position to 1099 Independent contractor status, to handle life insurance division.

-5. Schedule a 2 week RV trip with the family.
-As a kid my mom and step-dad would take a childhood friend and I in a motor home and just drive.
-We toured northern California, Oregon, and Nevada having some of the best memories of my life.
+5. Schedule a 2-Week RV Trip With the Family: As a kid, my mom and stepdad would take a childhood friend and me in a motor home and just drive.
+We toured northern California, Oregon, and Nevada, making some of the best memories of my life.

 3- Year Goals

-2. Make my role with Alliance Wealth Management, LLC to be more of the face of the operation.
-I will conduct review meetings and joint initial meetings with bigger clients.
-But most of the work will be done by my team.
+2. Make My Role With Alliance Wealth Management, LLC to Be More of the Face of the Operation: I will conduct review meetings and joint initial meetings with bigger clients, but most of the work will be done by my team.
 For this to succeed, I need to implement the plans stated in my 1-year goals.

-3. Content producer (and only content producer) for Good Financial Cents and Dollars and Roses.
-Content would include writing blog posts that are meaningful to me, conducting interviews, producing videos.
-To allow me to focus on this I need the following:
+3. Content Producer (And Only Content Producer) For Good Financial Cents and Dollars and Roses: Content would include writing blog posts that are meaningful to me, conducting interviews, and producing videos.

-- Continue to leverage freelance writers and VA’s to automate business.
+- Continue to leverage freelance writers and VAs to automate business.

-4. Live abroad with entire family for a minimum of 3 weeks (4 preferred).
-My ideal country is Australia.
-This was actually a 1 year goal but my wife thinks taking 3 young boys (current ages are 6, 3, and 2) and living abroad would be more pain than it’s worth.
+4. Live Abroad With Entire Family for a Minimum of 3 Weeks (4 Preferred): My ideal country is Australia.
+This was actually a 1-year goal, but my wife thinks taking 3 young boys (current ages are 6, 3, and 2) and living abroad would be more pain than it’s worth.

-5. Inspire over 1,000,000 people to invest in themselves.
-This can be through traditional investing (Roth IRA, 401k), obtaining a higher degree or certification, or investing in a small business.
+5. Inspire Over 1,000,000 People to Invest in Themselves: This can be through traditional investing (Roth IRA, 401k), obtaining a higher degree or certification, or investing in a small business.
 More on this goal in the coming months.